 NOTICES:

-ATTENTION TO THE GENERAL PUBLIC AND TRAVEL AGENTS, THAT NEXT SATURDAY, 20 OF APRIL 2024, THE HACIENDA WILL BE CLOSED DUE TO PRIVATE EVENTS.
+ATTENTION TO THE GENERAL PUBLIC AND TRAVEL AGENTS, THAT NEXT SATURDAYS 16 AND 23 OF NOVEMBER, AND THE 7 OF DECEMBER 2024.
+THE HACIENDA WILL BE CLOSED DUE TO PRIVATE EVENTS.

 THE TOUR IS IN SPANISH AND LASTS ONE HOUR, AND YOU ARE ALSO GIVEN A PRINTED GUIDE IN SPANISH OR ENGLISH.
 WE HAVE A REFRESHMENT SHOP AND HAND CRAFT STORE.
 WE DO NOT HAVE FOOD SERVICE OR A CENOTE AT THE HACIENDA.
 WE ARE WAITING FOR YOU CORDIALLY AT ANY TIME.